 - guardianship and custody papers, if a legal guardian rather than a parent accompanies your child

-Our pediatric orthopedists at Nemours Children's Hospital are experts in the diagnosis and treatment of bone tumors in children.
+Our pediatric orthopedists at Nemours Children's Hospital are experts in the diagnosis and treatment of pediatric bone tumors.

 We bring together experts from the Department of Orthopedics and other related specialties such as Hematology/Oncology to provide your child with the very best treatment possible.
 Together, we offer the most comprehensive and effective care for children with pediatric bone tumors.